Lvxiang713/WDD_T2DMprediction/README.md

 MVT-WDD-BF: python BFtrain.py --gamma=8 --lam=32 --data_path=yourdata.csv --out_Path=/anyPath

-After training, the output will be stored in a .pk file called <trained-parametersFile>.
+After training, the output will be stored in a .pk file.
 The performance of the 10-fold cross validation will be stored in score.txt.
 All of these output files could be found in out_Path.

 For prediction code, the basic usage is: